VeryAmazed/digest/README.md

 ## Python binding support

 Included in the library are function bindings for each sub-sampling scheme for use in Python.
-To install the Python module, first install the library with `meson` (see above for detailed instructions), and install with `pip`.
+The simplest way to install the python module is through conda (`conda install bioconda::digest`).
+To install the Python module from source, first install the library with `meson` (see above for detailed instructions), and install with `pip`.
 For this setup, the `meson` prefix must be set to `--prefix=/$DIGEST_REPO/build`:
 ```
 meson setup --prefix=$(pwd)/build --buildtype=release build
 meson install -C build